RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems: Related Work

 \subsection{Explainability in Recommender Systems}

-Explainable recommender systems provide recommendations along with a justification for doing so.
-The term `explainable recommendation' was introduced by \citet{explicit-factors-paper-yongfeng} in \citeyear{explicit-factors-paper-yongfeng}, however there were papers talking about the benefits of providing explanations much earlier \citep{Tintarev-cfe-xai-survey-2007,Tintarev2011,old-xai-reco-paper-sinha-2002}.
+Explainable recommender systems provide recommendations along with an explanation for doing so.
+The term `explainable recommendation' was introduced by \citet{explicit-factors-paper-yongfeng} in \citeyear{explicit-factors-paper-yongfeng}; however, papers were talking about the benefits of providing explanations much earlier \citep{Tintarev-cfe-xai-survey-2007,Tintarev2011,old-xai-reco-paper-sinha-2002}.